City West Link: Connection to M4

 In the 2010s, the project was revived as the WestConnex project that involved a tunnel being built instead.
 The first part of the tunnel, known as M4 East, opened to the western end of the City West Link in July 2019.
-An extension of this tunnel opened on 20 January 2023, but it will not be usable to replace the City West Link until ramps at the Rozelle interchange are completed in late 2023.
+An extension of this tunnel opened on 20 January 2023, but it was unable to replace City West Link until ramps at the Rozelle Interchange opened on 26 November 2023.

+Major intersections

+City West Link is entirely contained within the Inner West Council local government area.